yana1al/Yana-s-Event-Elegance/README.md

 RSVP tracking: Users can track RSVP responses from their guests.
 Reminder notifications: Users receive reminders for upcoming events.

-Technologies Used:
+# Technologies Used:
-Frontend: HTML, CSS, JavaScript (React.js)
+Frontend: HTML, CSS, JavaScript
 Backend: Node.js, Express.js, MongoDB
-Authentication: JSON Web Tokens (JWT)
-Email: Nodemailer
-Notifications: Socket.io

-Prerequisites
+# Prerequisites:
-Before running the app, make sure you have the following installed on your machine:
+Before running the app, make sure to have the following installed:

 Node.js
 MongoDB